 - Immunizations: The clinic is working to address client fears over getting immunizations for influenza and tuberculosis.

-After Hurricane Maria, Centro Ararat developed a new tool to take a patient risk assessment in an emergency.
-We will post it online once available.
+- Risk Assessment: After Hurricane Maria, Centro Ararat developed a new tool to take a patient risk assessment in an emergency.
+It will be posted on TargetHIV once it is available.

 - Data: Centro Ararat’s CQM process relies heavily and unsurprisingly on the RSR client level data system.
 They get data-related technical assistance and are presenting a session on Friday (How to Share and Leverage Data in Good Times and in Bad) that will cover, in part, their work in integrating the RSR with their electronic medical records (EMR) system.